10 reasons why you should become an Accountant

 With so much choice on the market, it is important to know what your options are, especially for newly qualified accountants.

-Talk to your Recruitment Consultant about your career options and try not to solely rely on them as a means to finding a new job.
-Most recruiters will be experts in their field and will have unrivalled market knowledge when it comes to career opportunities, so keeping in touch with them and asking for advice will be hugely beneficial.
+A specialist Recruitment Consultant can be a useful source of career advice, not just someone to contact when you ‘re actively looking for a new role.
+They can help you understand the current jobs market, compare different career routes, prepare for interviews, benchmark salaries and identify the skills employers are looking for.
+Most recruiters will be experts in their field and will have strong market knowledge when it comes to career opportunities, so keeping in touch with them and asking for advice will be hugely beneficial.

 Recruiters can help you with everything from developing your online brand and interview preparation right through to advice on career paths, the training and development you should be receiving and average salaries.